 The goal of the abandoned cart email is to show up the abandoned items and encourage the online store’s visitor to complete the order.

 The data for abandoned carts is being fetched from an online store when the visitor has logged in or has entered his/her email address at the checkout.
-In case of Omnisend (previously Soundest), the cookies in the visitor’s browser is an additional source for this kind of information.
+In the case of Omnisend (previously Soundest), the cookies in the visitor’s browser is an additional source for this kind of information.

 After the online store’s visitor has abandoned the shopping cart, a cart recovery tool sets up the consumer’s order, packs it into the email and sends it ready-made to the client as a friendly reminder to proceed with the purchase.